2024 GPA Calculator | MSU

 If you are looking for admissions information, check out our MSU admissions requirements page.

-If you’re a transfer student, check out post on transferring to Michigan State University (MSU)
+If you’re a transfer student, check out post on transferring to Michigan State University, College of Osteopathic Medicine

 Looking for a general calculator?
 Check out our college GPA calculator